Vyral/dani-antelo/_posts/2020-02-20-trust-us-when-buying-your-new-home---we-know-how-to-play-the-game.md

 ---
 layout: post
-title: >-
-  Trust the Houston Broker Team When Buying Your New Home -  We Don't Drop the Ball!
+title: Trust Us When Buying Your New Home - We Know How to Play the Game!
 date: 2020-02-20 16:21:00
 tags:
 excerpt: >-